w0xi/w0xi.github.io/_posts/2026-07-24-packetmaze-insider-threat-network-forensics.md

 The capture (`UNODC-GPC-001-003-JohnDoe-NetworkCapture-2021-04-29.pcapng`) covers the subject's activity across FTP, DNS, TLS, and UDP.
-The investigation requires correlating artifacts across all of them — file transfers, encrypted communications, DNS lookups, and image metadata — to build a complete picture of behaviour and intent.
+The investigation requires correlating artifacts across all of them: file transfers, encrypted communications, DNS lookups, and image metadata to build a complete picture of behaviour and intent.

 ## Tools